CRJU 3600 - Criminal Justice Administration

 Introduction to criminal justice management theory, practice, and policy.
 This course includes a review of traditional schools or organizational theory, including bureaucracy, scientific management, human relations, and the behavioral approach, with particular emphasis on how each applies to criminal justice agencies.

-1. Demonstrate the ability to assess and analyze administrative and management concepts in the criminal justice system.
+• LO1: Students will demonstrate the ability to assess and analyze administrative and management concepts in the criminal justice system.

-3. Understand environmental factors that affect the delivery of criminal justice related services.
+• LO3: Students will understand environmental factors that affect the delivery of criminal justice related services.

-4. Demonstrate the ability to use their understanding of criminal justice organizations and contexts as models and exemplars of administrative theoretical principles.
+• LO4: Students will demonstrate the ability to use their understanding of criminal justice organizations and contexts as models and exemplars of administrative theoretical principles.

 3